 Another way to create a model in AIM is to load part or all of your model directly into the AIM database tables.
-Loading can be done using the database manager or using customized data import utilities.
+Loading is done using Access® data import wizards.
 If you have existing information in electronic form, this can be a time-saving option.